zhihuidu/brain-match/README.md

 **greedy-match**: Given two graphs, use a greedy similarity method to find a matching \
 **greedy-feature-match**: Given two graphs, use a greedy similarity method with extended structural features to find a matching \
-**refine-match-hillclimb**: Given two graphs and matching, use hill-climbing to improve the match
+**refine-match-hillclimb**: Given two graphs and matching, use hill-climbing to improve the match **refine-twohop**: Given two graphs and matching, use swaps in 2-hop neighborhoods to improve the match

 **Sample workflow:**